louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 # Introduction  {#sec-intro}

-Starting from the initially efforts of Steve Deering {{RFC1112}}, the IETF has developed a range of IP multicast solutions that enable the efficient transmission of a single packet to a group of receivers.
+Starting from the initial efforts of Steve Deering {{RFC1112}}, the IETF has developed a range of IP multicast solutions that enable the efficient transmission of a single packet to a group of receivers.
 In this document, we focus on Source-Specific Multicast for IP {{RFC4607}}, but the solution